Patti LaBelle discography

 American R&B singer Patti LaBelle has released eighteen studio albums, three live albums, fourteen compilation albums, and forty-seven singles.
 To date, LaBelle has sold 50 million records worldwide.
-According to RIAA, she has attained six gold and one platinum album in the United States.
-LaBelle has also charted forty-three hits on Billboard's Hot/R&B Hip-Hop Songs, 13 of which reached the Top 10.
+According to RIAA, she has attained six gold and two platinum album in the United States.
+LaBelle has also charted forty-two hits on Billboard's Hot/R&B Hip-Hop Songs, 13 of which reached the Top 10.

 In 2015, Billboard ranked “Lady Marmalade” with the all-female group LaBelle as the 30th Biggest Girl Group song of all time on Billboard Hot 100.
 She has charted twenty albums on Billboard 200, two of which reached the Top 10 and one reaching the top.
 Winner In You is her most successful album to date with eight million copies sold worldwide, and about 900,000 copies were sold in the US in just seven weeks.